 I’ve never seen this appear in a list of kids travel products, but it’s just so practical it had to be in our list.
 Might be that everyone assumes all parents of diaper wearing kids will simply have one, but I know lots of people who don’t so I’m putting it on the list just in case.
 We brought a really cheap plastic diaper pouch (I think it cost me €2,-) and it’s falling apart by now, but we’ve literally used it every day on our trip.
 Everybody who travels knows how important it is to keep your stuff organized, well… the same goes for your diapers!
 This way we were never without diapers and baby wipes because we always made sure the pouch was restocked.
 Since it was a really ugly checkered red color it was easy to spot and difficult to forget.
 If we’re doing a long trip again before our little one is potty trained, I think I will make one out of fabric.
 It might get dirty more easily, but it will be more durable too.
 I’ve since come across these diaper bag backpacks which look great to keep your stuff organized too.

 Like the pouch, this may be incredibly obvious, but we wanted to make a complete list of items we used most for Jace, so here it is.
 Initially, our little one drank from a reusable BPA-free water bottle with a flip straw, but even though we brought two, somehow during our 10 months on the road we managed to lose both.
-Luckily we also brought a few reusable plastic straws and we always carried one in our daypack.
+Luckily we also brought a few reusable straws and we always carried one in our daypack.
 I would recommend everyone who travels with a young child to take a few as soon as they can drink from a straw.
 It makes life so much easier and less messy!
 With the straw, our little world traveler could drink from any bottle or cup spill free.
 We didn’t buy a special kids bottle for him again after we lost the first two.
-We just bought a regular BPA free bottle and cut the straw to fit.
+We just bought a regular BPA free bottle and always carried the straw with us.
 We also used it when we ordered fresh juice on the street.
-This way we also didn’t use so many regular straws, which was a big plus.
+People looked at us a bit funny, but not using plastic straws was bit plus for us.

 Not on the list but worth mentioning